abdedarghal111/Simple-flappy-bird-with-lua/README.md

-# Im-going-to-try-something #
+# Done flappy bird with lot of bugs. #

-I dont now, I think this is going to be other abandoned project, but is really small one.

----

-## I forgot what Im going to do xd. ##
-But I don't now, **I leave the progect for now**, but I don't now.
+I done it, I wasn't have time for made it good because I am with my studies.
+But it was a good experience.